62°

 Per the STRO Ordinance, Hosts are required to post or provide to guests the following documents:

-Note that Hosts received a notice that can be used via eamil at the time they received their license.
-In addition, Hosts can access a PDF icon fillable Host Signage template
+Note that Hosts received a notice that can be used via email at the time they received their license.
+In addition, Hosts can access a fillable Host Signage template

 • Guidance for guests to report human trafficking must be posted in a conspicuous location within the dwelling unit.
-Signage for Hosts to post can be found PDF icon here
+Signage for Hosts to post can be found here

 • Good Neighbor Policy that advises all guest various information regarding requirements during their stay.
-A fillable Good Neighbor Policy can be found PDF icon here
+A fillable Good Neighbor Policy can be found here

 3. Can I change the host on my STRO license?

 No; STRO licenses are not transferrable.
-If the Host is no longer applicable, you should contact the STRO Administration program to cancel the license and the new Host must apply for the STRO license.
+If the Host is no longer applicable, the Host must submit the STRO License Update Form to the STRO Administration at stro@sandiego.gov requesting the cancellation and the new Host must apply for the STRO license.
 Application and license fees are not refundable.

 4. Can I change the local contact on my STRO license?

-Yes; the Host can contact the STRO Administration program with the new local contact information and it will be updated on the STRO license.
+Yes; the Host must submit the STRO License Update Form to the STRO Administration at stro@sandiego.gov with the new local contact information and it will be updated on the STRO license.
 Only the Host can make this request.